fatmasevinck/enetLTS/README.md

 Similarly, in binary case, the main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
 If not provided a sequence, default is 41 equally spaced values between 0 and 1.
 For the tuning parameter $\lambda$, user supplied sequence is available.
 If not provided a sequence, default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00 for binary regression. lambda0 is determined based on the Pearson correlation between y and the jth predictor variable x_j on winsorized data for linear regression.
 In lambda00 for logistic regression, the Pearson correlation is replaced by a robustified point-biserial correlation, see ([Kurnaz et al., 2018](https://www.sciencedirect.com/science/article/pii/S0169743917301247)).

+The evaluation criterion results belong to the candidates of tuning parameters is avaliable in a heatmap if the arguman `crit.plot` is assigned to `"TRUE"` (which is omitted here).
+To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.

 As in `family="gaussian"`, the combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$ for `family="binomial"`.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
-To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option. `plotCoef.enetLTS()` includes the coefficients.
-Plot functions are re-organized to be suitable for binary regression.
-In `plotResid.enetLTS()`, residuals are turned into the deviances in binary regression case and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
-Some of these plots are demonstrated as follows.
+To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.
+Similarly, `plotCoef.enetLTS()` visualizes the coefficients.
+The other plot functions are re-organized for binary regression.
+In `plotResid.enetLTS()`, residuals are turned into the deviances and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
+Some of these plots are demonstrated in Figure \ref{fig:ResidDiagbinom}.

 ![Residuals and Diagnostics](paper/JOSSbinomResidDiagNCI60.png)

 # Example: Robust and Sparse Multinomial Regression (`family="multinomial"`)

-The fuit data set has been well-known in the context of robust discrimination.
-It contains spectral information with 256 wavelengths, thus is high-dimensional, for observations from 3 different cultivars of the same fruit, named D, M, and HA, with group sizes 490, 106, and 500.
-This data set is available in R package `rrcov`.
+The fuit data set has been well-known in the context of robust discrimination studies.
+Therefore, we have considered the fruit data set in order to illustrate the multinomial regression.
+It contains spectral information with 256 wavelengths for observations from 3 different cultivars of the same fruit, named D, M, and HA, with group sizes 490, 106, and 500.
+This data set is available in R package `rrcov` and it is taken into consideration to illustrate the `enetLTS` model for multinomial regression.

 ```R
 > # load data